What is a Binary Search Tree?

 Successor in Binary Search Tree

-The successor of the node x in a binary search tree is defined as a node y, whose key(y) is the successor of key(x) in sorted order of the tree.
+The successor of node x in a binary search tree is node y, whose key(y) is the successor of key(x) in sorted order of the tree.

 Three Scenarios to Determine Successors: